scotthavard92/Zendesk-Help-Center-Export-Scripts/README.md

 ## Summary
 Exporting Zendesk Guide data requires use of the [Zendesk Help Center API](https://developer.zendesk.com/rest_api/docs/help_center/introduction).
-The Python scripts included in this repository exports the data to a `.csv` file.
+The Python scripts included in this repository export data to a `.csv` file.
 This facilitates more control over Zendesk Guide Help Center information through access to actionable data.

 **Feedback is Welcome**\
 The process can be a little arduous, so any contributions, notes, feedback, etc. on this repository is greatly appreciated!